-Turkey's experience is a perfect example of the global problems of the judiciary and with improving democracy, and at the same time, it is like the perfect laboratory for finding solutions.
+Turkey's experience is a perfect example of the global problems of the judiciary and with improving democracy, and at the same time, it is like the perfect laboratory for find-

 We, the Better Justice Association project team, have developed a series of innovative solution proposals to solve Turkey's rule-of-law and judicial problems.
 We have designed an innovative judicial organization that is fully capable of realizing the rule of law, but is itself fully compliant with the law, accountable, independent and able to defend its independence.
-We have developed innovative solutions that increase the service production capacity of the judiciary and improve its quality; thus, we have created a completely new and advanced judiciary model.
+We have developed innovative solutions that increase the service production capacity of the judiciary and improve its quality; thus, we have created a completely new legislative powers, are capable of improving all judicial powers and democracies around the world.